 Besides the youth ENDS use epidemic identified by the Surgeon General in late 2018, during the summer of 2019 a lung injury outbreak was identified and information was distributed through both the Centers for Disease Control and Prevention - Clinician Outreach and Communication Activity (COCA) and the Connecticut Department of Public Health (DPH) Health Alert Networks.
 Symptoms mimic that of many other causes, so asking patients about their vaping history can be important.

-DPH Commissioner Coleman-Mitchell mandated that the disease become reportable in September 2019 on an emergency basis, and beginning on January 1, E-Cigarette or Vaping Product use Associated Lung Injuries (EVALI) will be added to the established reportable disease framework .
+Beginning on January 1, E-Cigarette or Vaping Product use Associated Lung Injuries (EVALI) was added to the established reportable disease framework .

 Guidance to health care providers was updated on November 19, 2019 and only hospitalized patients will be counted in the state and national totals.

 On December 20, 2019, CDC issued new clinical guidelines for health care providers, particularly concerning discharge planning and follow up.

 A MedScape Case Study is in the process of being developed and the link will be available when it is complete.